javacc/javacc/docs/faq.md

 8. <a name="footnote-8"></a>There are still a few reasons to use a regular expression production.
 One is if you are using lexical states other than `DEFAULT`.
 Another is if you want to ignore the case of a word.
 Also, some people just like to have an alphabetical list of their keywords somewhere.

-9. <a name="footnote-9"></a>This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616 of the IETF by R. Fielding, et. al](https://www.ietf.org/rfc/rfc2616.txt).
+9. <a name="footnote-9"></a>This example is based on a simplified version of the syntax for HTTP URLs in [RFC:2616](https://www.ietf.org/rfc/rfc2616.txt) of the IETF by R. Fielding, et. al.

-10.<a name="footnote-10"></a>We are also assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.
+10. <a name="footnote-10"></a>We are assuming that double slashes and dots are always followed by labels in a syntactically correct input stream.

 <br>